-1. Maintain maximum contact between the base of the gauge and the surface of the material under test.
+- 1. Maintain maximum contact between the base of the gauge and the surface of the material under test.
 Use filler material to fill surface voids.
 Spread a small amount of filler material over the test site surface and distribute it evenly.
-Strike off the surface with a straightedge (such as a lathe or flat-bar steel) to remove excess material.

-- 2. Place the gauge on the test site.
+Strike off the surface with a straightedge (such as a lathe or flat-bar steel) to remove excess material. - 2.
+Place the gauge on the test site, perpendicular to the roller passes.
 Using a crayon (not spray paint), mark the outline or footprint of the gauge.
 Extend the probe to the backscatter position. - 3.
 Take a one-minute test and record the wet density reading. - 4.
-Rotate the gauge 90° centered over the original footprint.
+Rotate the gauge 90 degrees centered over the original footprint.
 Mark the outline or footprint of the gauge. - 5.
-Take another one-minute test and record the wet density reading. - 6.
-If the difference between the two one-minute tests is equal or less than 40 kg/m3 (2.5 lb/ft3), average the two readings and report that average as the wet density reading. - 7.
-If the difference between the two one-minute tests is greater than 40 kg/m3 (2.5 lb/ft3), retest in both directions.
-If the difference of the retests is still greater than 40 kg/m3 (2.5 lb/ft3) test at 180 and 270 degrees.
-Average all four readings made in step 7 and report that average as the wet density reading.
+Take another one-minute test and record the wet density reading. - If the difference between the two one-minute tests is greater than 40 kg/m (2.5 lb/ft), retest in both directions.
+If the difference of the retests is still greater than 40 kg/m (2.5 lb/ft) test at 180 and 270 degrees. - 7.
+The density reported for each test site shall be the average of the two individual one-minute wet density readings.

-11. Calculation of Results
+Calculation of Results